rookies/c18h27no3/README.md

 ## License
 Most of the things are licensed under the GNU General Public License v2 or (at your option) any later version.
 For details, see COPYING.
-### Exceptions
- * data/grass.png
- * data/creeper.png

 ### Used libraries & other stuff
  * [Simple and Fast Multimedia Library](http://www.sfml-dev.org/) (SFML) is released under the zlib/libpng license.
- * libintl is part of [gettext](https://www.gnu.org/software/gettext/), released under the GNU General Public License.
+ * libintl is part of [gettext](https://www.gnu.org/software/gettext/), released under the GNU Lesser General Public License.
  * [Vollkorn](http://friedrichalthausen.de/?page_id=411) is released under the SIL Open Font License.